 - Written Proposal

 The written component of the exam will follow the NIH pre-doctoral fellowship format (same as the GSBS format).
-It must be submitted at least 10 working days before the oral examination.
+It must be submitted at least two weeks before the oral examination.
 Preliminary studies generated by the student are not required but can be part of the written proposal.
 The written proposal should include:

 - A brief statement regarding the importance of the work;